Vampirina: Teenage Vampire

-Vampirina: Teenage Vampire is an American musical comedy television series developed by Randi Barnes and inspired by the Disney Jr. series, Vampirina, which in turn is based on the Vampirina Ballerina series of books written by Anne Marie Pace.
-It premiered on September 12, 2025 on Disney Channel, with all episodes of the first season being released on Disney+ in the United States on October 15, 2025.
+Vampirina: Teenage Vampire is an American musical sitcom television series developed by Randi Barnes.
+The series is based on the Disney Jr. series Vampirina, which in turn is adapted from the Vampirina Ballerina books by Anne Marie Pace.
+It premiered on Disney Channel on September 12, 2025, with all episodes of the first season released on Disney+ in the United States on October 15, 2025.
 The series stars Kenzi Richardson, Jiwon Lee, Shaun Dixon, Milo Maharlika, and Faith Hedley.

 Premise

-Vee Hauntley, a teen vampire girl, leaves Transylvania to attend a performing arts boarding school.
-While living amongst humans, she pursues her passion for music and keeps her vampire identity a secret to hide from the Van Helsing vampire hunters, which becomes a challenge when her overprotective parents send an overzealous ghost to accompany her at the school, and one of her classmates tries to hide his identity as a Van Helsing himself.
+Vee Hauntley, a teenage vampire, leaves Transylvania to attend a performing arts boarding school.
+While living among humans, she pursues her passion for music while keeping her vampire identity secret to evade the Van Helsing vampire hunters.
+The challenge escalates when her overprotective parents send an overzealous ghost to accompany her, and one of her classmates conceals the fact that he is a Van Helsing.